lisp-docs/process-dpans3r/md-files/chap-9.md

 (macroexpand ’(define-adder 7 7))

-&#9655; Error: The value of NAME, 7, is not a name for an adder function. &#9655; To continue, type :CONTINUE followed by an option number:
+*.* Error: The value of NAME, 7, is not a name for an adder function. *.* To continue, type :CONTINUE followed by an option number:

-&#9655; 1: Specify a value to use instead.
+*.* 1: Specify a value to use instead.

-&#9655; 2: Top level.
+*.* 2: Top level.

-&#9655; Debug&#62; :Continue 1
+*.* Debug> :Continue 1

-&#9655; Specify a value to use instead.
+*.* Specify a value to use instead.

-&#9655; Type a form to be evaluated and used instead: ’ADD7
+*.* Type a form to be evaluated and used instead: ’ADD7

 *→* (defun add7 (x) (+ x 7))

 (macroexpand ’(define-adder add5 something))

-&#9655; Error: The value of AMOUNT, SOMETHING, is not an integer.
+*.* Error: The value of AMOUNT, SOMETHING, is not an integer.

-&#9655; To continue, type :CONTINUE followed by an option number:
+*.* To continue, type :CONTINUE followed by an option number:

-&#9655; 1: Specify a value to use instead.
+*.* 1: Specify a value to use instead.

-&#9655; 2: Top level.
+*.* 2: Top level.

-&#9655; Debug&#62; :Continue 1
+*.* Debug> :Continue 1

-&#9655; Type a form to be evaluated and used instead: 5
+*.* Type a form to be evaluated and used instead: 5

 *→* (defun add5 (x) (+ x 5))